hellNo3333/Rust-Twitch/README.md

 streamer6 44.0
 ```

+replace the names (streamer1, streamer2, and so on) with the names of the streamers you want to watch
 the numbers (can be float or int) are equivalent to minutes watched.
 you must create the streamers.txt file accordingly. it will update itself every 10 minutes.